fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 RecognitionTimeKNegativeCoef | -6.000000 | multiplicative coef for negative values of conspicuousness RecognitionTimeKPositiveCoef | -3.000000 | multiplicative coef for positive values of conspicuousness RecognitionTimePCoef | 8.000000 | recognition time for a character with conspicuousness = 0
-RelationshipToImpressCharisma | 0.800000 | [0,inf]: how much is the reputation used to raise charisma RelationshipToPersuadeSpeech | 0.800000 | [0,inf]: how much is the reputation used to raise speech RelationshipToThreatenBadassness | 0.800000 | [0,inf]: how much is the reputation used to raise badassness RepairKitCapacity | 200.000000 | Repair kit capacity to repair RepairKitItemHealthBestLimit | 0.600000 | With high skill/quality repairkit can repauir items until this health limit RepairKitItemHealthDefaultLimit | 0.800000 | Default repairkit item helth limit RepairKitItemPerkBuffHealthThreshold | 0.300000 | Buffs added by repair kit perks wont be functional under this item health RepairKitMaxSkillCapacityCoef | 1.500000 | Max skill coefficient for repair kit total capacity RepairPriceModif | 0.650000 | Default reparing shop price modif ReputationPropagationBiasTime | 1800.000000 | random bias to propagation time (world time) ReputationPropagationCoef | 0.300000 | Propagation coef up (soul->faction->superfaction) ReputationPropagationTime | 10800.000000 | propagation time from npc to faction/superfaction (world time)
+RelationshipToImpressCharisma | 0.800000 | [0,inf]: how much reputation is used to raise charisma
+RelationshipToPersuadeSpeech | 0.800000 | [0,inf]: how much reputation is used to raise speech
+RelationshipToThreatenBadassness | 0.800000 | [0,inf]: how much reputation is used to raise badassness
+RepairKitCapacity | 200.000000 | Repair kit capacity to repair
+RepairKitItemHealthBestLimit | 0.600000 | With high skill/quality repair kit, can repair items until this health limit RepairKitItemHealthDefaultLimit | 0.800000 | Default repair kit item health limit RepairKitItemPerkBuffHealthThreshold | 0.300000 | Buffs added by repair kit perks won't be functional under this item health RepairKitMaxSkillCapacityCoef | 1.500000 | Max skill coefficient for repair kit total capacity RepairPriceModif | 0.650000 | Default repairing shop price modifier ReputationPropagationBiasTime | 1800.000000 | random bias to propagation time (world time) ReputationPropagationCoef | 0.300000 | Propagation coef up (soul->faction->superfaction) ReputationPropagationTime | 10800.000000 | propagation time from npc to faction/superfaction (world time)